q2ebanking/pytest-factory/README.md

 # pytest-factory
-pytest-factory creates request-level unit tests and fixtures for server request handlers without the need for any server to be listening (yours or anyone else's). currently supports tornado and http.

-what is a test factory? see https://docs.pytest.org/en/stable/fixture.html#factories-as-fixtures

-pytest-factory extends pytest with decorators that define test factories. pytest-factory decorators can be applied to both pytest classes and functions allowing hierarchical and modular factory-reuse. minimal configuration required to start but can be fully customized with inheritable plugin architecture for custom request/response types.
+pytest-factory creates a test environment for your tornado service using decorators on test classes/methods to generate configurable and reusable doubles for requests to your service and responses from external services.

 originally developed within Q2 to unit test complex microservices that make multiple asynchronous intranet and internet calls per request/response cycle.

 ## example
 given a tornado application app.py (see tests/app.py for a more complex